unlock-protocol/unlock/unlock-protocol.com/blog/unlock-this-blog.md

 2. On each post, __members__ can view and leave [comments](#comments).

-3. On some posts, we have decided to lock some content.
-For example, read this Google Slideshow from a presentation I made at Betaworks about [Non Fungible Tokens](/blog/non-fungible-tokens-betaworks).
+3. We've locked some exclusive content.
+For example, this Google Slideshow from a presentation made at Betaworks about [Non Fungible Tokens](/blog/non-fungible-tokens-betaworks).

 # Bundling